MilchRatchet/PSArcInterface/README.md

 PSArcInterface is a library for interfacing PlayStation archive (PSArc) files.
 These archives were commonly used by PS3 games and sometimes by PS Vita and PS4 games.
 This project contains a C++20 library and a commandline executable.

-The library is currently still incomplete with the following features confirmed missing:
-- zlib de-/compression
-- big endian host machine support

 ## Confirmed supported games

 Archives from the following games have been tested:
 - Ratchet and Clank 1 (NPEA00385)                   - Unpacking
 - Ratchet and Clank 2 (NPEA00386)                   - Unpacking
 - Ratchet and Clank 3 (NPEA00387)                   - Unpacking
+- Ratchet and Clank: A Crack in Time (BCES00511)    - Unpacking

 # PSArc-cl